DualSapiens/cs207-FinalProject/docs/source/Implementation.rst

 - Logarithms: `Log`
 - Square root: `Sqrt`

-A user wishing to define a function with these operations must import them from the `autodiff.math` module prior to defining the function.
+A user wishing to define a function with these operations must import them from the `gradpy.math` module prior to defining the function.
 As with elementary operations, user-defined functions using elementary functions will be instances of the elementary function if it is the last step applied in the computational graph.
 An external dependency of our package is `numpy`, which allows us to carry out the elementary operations within our subclasses.

 The `Array` Class
 ^^^^^^^^^^^^^^^^^^^^